 Soil, Seasons and Style of Cultivation

 Ongoing use of synthetic fertilizers and high-yielding (but lower quality) crop varieties are destroying a lot things - including our palate.
 Somehow we’ve learned to accept bland and blah; low quality fruits and vegetables that don’t taste very good and don’t offer much in the way of nutrition.
-The simple truth is that nourishing foods with BIG FLAVOR do not come from depleted soils or modern lab-innovations.
+The simple truth is that nourishing foods with BIG FLAVOR do not come from depleted soils or the latest work-arounds.
 The path to reclaiming quality and flavor can be found in nature - where the provenance of food has been perfected over thousands of years.
+A level playing field where any grower with a commitment to sustainability can adjust to seize the rewards.

 In Ohio, and in most places these days, rapid changes in weather conditions can cause chaos for growers who are unprepared.
 Row covers and overhead protection (high tunnels) won’t be enough.
 Irrigation won’t be enough.
 The ultimate differentiator: SOIL.
 Healthy living soil is more resilient to climate stressors because these grow spaces: